semgrep/semgrep-docs/docs/semgrep-app/notifications.md

 - `SEMGREP_PR_ID` is set to the PR number of the pull request on Github (for example, `2901`)
 - `SEMGREP_REPO_NAME` is set to the repo name (for example, `returntocorp/semgrep`)
-- `SEMGREP_REPO_URL` is set to the repository URL where your project is viewable online (e.g., `https://github.com/returntocorp/semgrep`)
+- `SEMGREP_REPO_URL` is set to the repository URL where your project is viewable online (for example, `https://github.com/returntocorp/semgrep`)

 ### GitLab merge request comments